Why Change Your Home Air Filter?

 Regular maintenance of your home heating, ventilation and air conditioning system (HVAC) is critical to ensure its long life and efficiency.

-The air filter keeps pollution and debris out of your HVAC system.
+The air filter keeps pollution and debris out of your home system.
 A dirty filter will slow down the air flow, making both the furnace work harder to heat your home and your AC work harder to cool it.
 This wastes energy and can result in higher energy bills.

-Proper maintenance of this system can help keep your loved ones safe from extreme temperatures —and will also help save you some money!How Often?
+Proper maintenance of this system can help keep your loved ones safe from extreme temperatures and will also help you save some money!How Often?

 According to Energystar.gov, the filters on your home system likely need to be changed either once a month or once every three months, depending on the type you're using.
 You should check the product information on the filters for the manufacturer's suggested frequency of change.